Meet Alli Truttmann, 2019 Most Admired Woman — Home/Home Style

 What motivates you?

 Competition, pretty much in all aspects of my life.
-If there is something to compete for,
+If there is something to compete for, it makes me strive and set my goals higher.

 What is the best thing about owning a business?